 BEAT'S MYTH (disbanded):

-Beat's Myth: The Myth of the Beat, is a band that began in 2005, founded by guitarist Brian Smith, pianist Martin Groff, and drummer Peter Groff.
+Beat's Myth: The Myth of the Beat, was a band that began in 2005, founded by guitarist Brian Smith, pianist Martin Groff, and drummer Peter Groff.
 A few years later, Emily Smith joined the group, taking up bass parts on the keyboard.
-She now focuses on vocals, both backing and lead.
+She later focused on vocals, both backing and lead.
 The group was formed upon the realization that the original three members, all of whom were cousins or siblings, each played instruments that could complement each other well in a band.
 They decided to get together to record self-written songs in the pop, rock and various other genres.

 Starting a couple years after the first album was cut, Beat's Myth began creating music videos for their best songs.
-Today, music videos are released as singles on YouTube to display the band's work.
+These music videos were released as singles on YouTube to display the band's work.

 Charlotte Ferris began her musical projects at GK Music in 2012, expanding from acting into singing as well.
 Charlotte recorded an album entitled "Something Good in Store," which included a mix of various styles of original songs and covers of previous Beat's Myth tunes with her own spin.
 Her follow-up album, "Charlotte Ferris" (2013) was a great success by GK Music's quality standards, and has solidified Ferris as a main act at GK Music, and the premier artist of the Rikkel Records subdivision.
 Ferris released an EP with one single in 2014, called "Every Moment."

 For 2012, GK Music began to release new music acts to its portfolio, starting with Robyn Moore.
 Moore is a talented pianist, whose performances on "The AMP Variety Show" the year before were well received.
 Her first album, "The Mrs. Beethoven," honored the work of Beethoven, one of her favorite composers.
 Moore recorded an EP, "How Great Thou Art and Other Hymns," in 2015.